Susan drinking champagne on a birthday picnic at Lighthouse Park

 But I did find my bliss (yes, writing) and that makes me feel very lucky.
 I’ve been writing fiction for more than fifteen years now.

 My first sales were short stories, and I still have a special fondness for them.
 Before I sold my first book, I had stories published in Canadian literary journals, the American Woman’s World, England’s Woman’s Weekly, Scotland’s The People’s Friend and Australia’s Woman’s Day.
-Now I have sweet short stories at The Wild Rose Press and in New Love Stories Magazine, and spicy ones with Harlequin Spice Briefs.
+Now I have spicy short stories with Harlequin Spice Briefs.

 When it comes to book-length fiction, my breakthrough year was 2005.
 First, my novel Finding Isadora was a finalist in the Romance Writers of America® Golden Heart contest, in the category “novel with strong romantic elements.”
 And then . . . drum roll . . .
 I got “the call” and was offered a two-book contract with Kensington Aphrodisia.
 My first published book was Champagne Rules in February 2006.